-Specific findings identified that some emergency response arrangements had not been established and maintained as required within the mine's emergency response management plan, including critical elements such as escape signage and lifelines, and testing of the emergency response arrangements.
+Some emergency response arrangements had not been established and maintained as required within the mine's emergency response management plan, including critical elements such as escape signs and lifelines and testing of the emergency response arrangements.

 The management of hazardous chemicals at mining operations is generally inadequate.
-The assessments found that regulator notifications, site manifests, safety data sheets and emergency response arrangements, including adequate personal protective equipment (PPE), needed attention.
+The assessments found that regulator notifications, site manifests, safety data sheets and emergency response arrangements, including adequate personal protective equipment, need attention.